Traveled Lane Trailers, Inc

 Big Portax 2H Straight Load

-Third in the line above is the Big Portax, a 2H straight load with tack room.
+Jumping back to the first picture row for a moment, the third trailer is the Big Portax, a 2H straight load with tack room.
 Because of its size, the Big Portax requires special handling for trans-ocean shipment and is offered on special-order basis.
 There’s also a Portax SKA (not shown here), which has an exterior door for access to the tack compartment.
 The Portax K’s racks extend far enough that you can stand at the groom door and easily access your saddles.
-We’ve found that shoppers prefer by far the Portax K’s combination of front ramp and easy tack access and consequently we don’t get a lot of inquiries about the SKA.
+We’ve found that shoppers prefer by far the PK’s combination of front ramp and easy tack access and consequently we don’t get a lot of inquiries about the SKA.
+(But if you want an SKA, we’ll order it!)

 A Portax feature that most folks notice right away (possibly influenced by the fact that we have usually just said “here’s a popular Portax feature…”) is the tall groom door(s).
 Those of you who have owned or researched European horse trailers have probably come to expect them to have partial-height doors.
 With a little technique, it’s easy enough to get in and out through a partial-height door, but some folks prefer taller doors.
 And those folks usually purchase a Portax, because Portaxes have standing-height doors.
 (We could probably call them full-height doors and most readers wouldn’t object, but since they’re not quite as tall as the walls, we’re calling them “standing-height.”)